Monday, November 24, 2025

 Writing a book is not easy.
 For enabling me to write this book, I want to thank Shreya A S, Ashita Singh, Shalini Pathak, Amodh Sinha, Shivakumar Viswanathan, Varun Amirthakumar, Kumari Varsha Goel, Rohit Kumar Pandey, Bibhuti Bhusan Bagha, Ram Babu, Bhavani Sankar, V Satya Viswanadha Raju, Poornima Nagaraja, Tanushree Bhoi, Prasad Ramamurthy Kadambi, Rahul Nagle, Vinny Dsilva, Kavita Nambiar, Sarayu Gajendra, Shams Ul Haq, Vishwa Deepak Tiwari, Sandip Kumar Nath, Annarao Patil, Sandeep Jacob, Ansuman Mishra, Shubhra Rishi, Adinarayana Murthy Bhuvanagiri, Masood Ahmed, and Lakshmi Narayan Dash.

-They not only became PMPs, but also wrote their success stories.
+They not only became PMPs (since 2021), but also wrote their success stories.
 Very few people do that.
 Usually, less than 5% write.
 But that’s important as they believe, one day, you can be a PMP, too.

 The book has also seen continuous internal updates from 2021.